davidsonpiper/Images/README.md

-Folder containing imagfes for various Jupyter notebooks.
+Folder containing images for various Jupyter notebooks.
 Nothing more than that.